 C# defines two different types of variable, value and reference.

-(There is also a pointer type which acts much like an untyped reference but this needs special treatment - see later.)
+(There is also a pointer type which acts much like an untyped reference, but this needs special treatment - see Chapter 28)

 Pointers are variables that generally contain the raw address of another variable.
-This is a very low level concept and in practice it leads to all sorts of problems and bad practices because it leads on to uncontrolled access to the machines entire memory.
+This is a very low-level concept and can cause all sorts of problems and bad practices because it leads on to uncontrolled access to the machine’s entire memory.

-A reference type is a way of providing the same behaviour but in a controlled or managed way.
+A reference type is a way of providing the same behavior, but in a controlled or managed way.
+Put simply:

 Before we move on it is vital that you are 100% clear that you know what stack and heap storage is.